 - What Is the Back Azimuth of 180 Degrees

 GFRG Panel Classification

-Water-resistant Glass Fiber Reinforced Gypsum panels are used to build external walls in wet areas, where water resistance is of prime importance.
+Water-resistant Glass Fiber Reinforced Gypsum panels, a form of glass fiber gypsum board, are used to build external walls in wet areas, where water resistance is of prime importance.
 In addition, this variety of GFRG panels is used in the formwork of floors or walls for filling concrete.

 General-grade GFRG panels can be used for structural and non-structural applications in dry areas.
 These types of panels are generally not suitable when it comes to building external or internal walls.
 They are not recommended for building formwork for walls or floors.

 Class 3: Degree of Partition:

 Partition-grade GFRG panels are best suited for building non-structural internal partition walls.
 This type of GFRG panel is recommended only for dry areas.

 Applications of The GFRG Panel In Civil Construction

 Use of the GFRG panel in the construction of houses

 One of the most common applications of GFRG panels is seen as load-bearing structures in buildings.
 When the cavities inside the GFRG panels are filled with concrete, the compressive strength of the panels increases.